Constantin Bivol: Romanian career and Soviet imprisonment

 Bivol only served to the recall elections of May 1920, but continued to engage in local politics.
 He was elected Mayor of his native Costești in 1925, though he only served as such to April 1926.
 He was ultimately deposed by Prefect Gabriel Niculescu-Mureșanu, who had been petitioned by the local villagers.
 Bivol was by then affiliated with the National Peasants' Party in 1925, but defected to the National Liberals in 1927.
 The latter affiliation resulted in his return as Mayor of Costești for eight months in 1932; he was reportedly a member of that party until 1940.
 He witnessed the Soviet invasion of Bessarabia in June 1940, which transformed Bessarabia into a Moldavian Soviet Socialist Republic.
 On August 25, the NKVD arrested Bivol at his last known domicile, the village of Dahnovici.
 He was one of 14 members of the Sfatul to be captured in that round-up; Major Nikolai Sazykin, who was commanding over the local NKVD, reported to his chief Lavrentiy Beria that they were all in his custody, and proposed a show trial.
 Sazykin contended that the Moldavian Bloc and the Sfatul were active "counterrevolutionary" organizations, guilty of "criminal activity against the Moldavian people", and described Bivol as a "landowner".
 Beria postponed his decision to February 1941, by which time 13 of the 14 men had died in various areas of the Gulag.
 The one exception was Ion Codreanu, who, in May 1941, was exchanged with Romania for the Romanian Communist Party militant Ana Pauker.

 Moraru argues that Bivol was continuously tortured, in what was an effort to make him confess to political crimes, and ultimately killed off when he would not oblige the NKVD.
 His death was recorded as having taken place on March 12, 1942, at No 4 Prison's hospital of Chistopol, in the Tatar Autonomous Soviet Socialist Republic.
 The ultimate cause recorded as a combination of malnutrition and colitis.
 Bivol's case was declared closed, due to lack of evidence as well as to his demise, though his family was left uninformed about his ultimate fate.

+Legacy

-He only underwent rehabilitation in the Soviet Union on July 16, 1990.
+Bivol only underwent rehabilitation in the Soviet Union on July 16, 1990.
 His daughter, Vera Căpățină, petitioned the Moldavian prosecutor and the local KGB for additional information.
 She was told that the property confiscated from Bivol could not be returned, and that: "Regretfully, we were unable to locate his place of burial."
 In post-Bessarabian and post-Soviet Moldova, he is counted among the "victims of communist totalitarianism", and included as such in a 2001 book by the National Museum of History; as noted by Moraru, the work also lists twenty-one other Bivols from Costești, which may indicate that the whole family was fundamentally anti-communist.
 Bivol is also commemorated in Romania, where, in 2018, his life was showcased by the Sighet Memorial's "Men of the Union" exhibit.